Zhjiaxing/Zhjiaxing.github.io/_pages/about.md

 Recent News
 ======
 - I attended the National Highway Tunnel Academic Annual Conference.
-Sincere thanks to Prof. Chao Zhang, it was an exciting experience
-- I visited the Smart Manufacturing Factory of SANY in Changsha.
+- I visited the Smart Manufacturing Factory of SANY in Changsha.Sincere thanks to Prof. Chao Zhang, it was an exciting experience!